Huachao/vscode-restclient/README.md

 ### Basic Auth
 HTTP Basic Auth is a widely used protocol for simple username/password authentication.
 We support __two__ formats of Authorization header to use Basic Auth.
 1. Add the value of Authorization header in the base64 encoding of `username:password`.
 2. Add the value of Authorization header in the raw value of `username` and `password`, which is separated by space.
+REST Client extension will do the base64 encoding automatically.

-The corresponding examples are as follows:
+The corresponding examples are as follows, they are totally equivalent:
 ```http
 GET https://httpbin.org//basic-auth/user/passwd HTTP/1.1
 Authorization: Basic dXNlcjpwYXNzd2Q=